hyperfocalHQ/pollen/README.md

 <br/>

-Pollen is a configurable library of CSS variables.
+Pollen is a highly configurable, responsive toolchain of style-agnostic CSS variables for your next design system.
 It lets you write faster, more consistent, and more maintainable styles.

-Use it in any stack and easily extend it as a build tool for your own custom design systems.
+Made and maintained with ❤️ by the fine people at [Bokeh](https://bokeh.photo).

 ### What it looks like

-Pollen's low-level design tokens can be used to build any project.
-They're easy to customise and extend, and they're globally responsive.
-They don't require preprocessors, class naming conventions, or any new non-standard syntax.
-Generate your own entirely custom design system with a simple config file.
+Pollen's design tokens can be used to build any project.
+They're easy to completely customise and extend and they don't require preprocessors, class naming conventions, or non-standard syntax.
+Generate an entirely custom design system with a simple config file.

 <p align="center">
   <img src="https://i.imgur.com/ZNfrTAz.jpg" width="750">
 </p>

+### Core features

+- Robust library of well-considered, style-agnostic CSS variables
+- Fully configurable and extensible with CLI build tool
+- Zero setup required to get started
+- Easy responsive design with support for configuring CSS queries (see )
+- Lightweight, human-readable output if you ever want to move away from Pollen

 ## Documentation